 • ‘Embrace skepticism’: Velasquez says folks should “embrace skepticism” when people — who could be identity thieves posing as government or bank workers — contact you asking for information.
 With artificial intelligence, it’s easier than ever to generate scripts and convincing graphics to make it appear like the request is coming from a valid source.
 That’s why experts say not to engage with the person if you weren’t the one to initiate contact.

-• Use unique passwords: “Up your password game,” Velasquez says, recommending strong and unique passwords across all of your accounts — meaning no repeats.
-She says password managers can help you create and keep track of your various account credentials.
+• Use unique passwords: “Up your password game,” Velasquez says, recommending strong and unique passwords across all of your accounts.
+(That means no repeats.)
+Password managers can help you create and keep track of your various account credentials.
 For added protection, she recommends enabling multi-factor identification (MFA) if available.
 MFA will help verify your identity when you log into an account, typically by emailing, calling or texting you a one-time code that you can use to sign in.

-Identity thieves often succeed by pressuring you into acting quickly.
+Identity thieves often succeed by pressuring you into acting quickly by handing over information or payment now.
 But no legitimate source is going to mind if you take a little bit of time to verify what they’re telling you or to seek advice.

 “Just take a beat,” Velasquez says.
 “You don’t have to reply, send money, give information away — you can take five minutes to think.”